TanStack/query/docs/react/guides/migrating-to-react-query-5.md

 To make the `useErrorBoundary` prop more framework-agnostic and avoid confusion with the established React function prefix "`use`" for hooks and the "ErrorBoundary" component name, it has been renamed to `throwErrors` to more accurately reflect its functionality.

+### eslint `prefer-query-object-syntax` rule is removed

+Since the only supported syntax now is the object syntax, this rule is no longer needed